hubmapconsortium/ccf-rdf-writer/README.md

 # CCF RDF Writer

 From a set of terms, generate a graph and a RDF file (nt) with all inferred `part of` relationships.

 ## Running using Docker

+First, please create folder called `tmp` to include the temporary files generated during the pipeline.

 To generalise this pipeline make sure you pass values to the two parameters `ORGAN` and `ORGAN_ONTOLOGY`.
 Also call goal using same value passed to `ORGAN`, e.g., `make graph/lung-extended.png` or `make graph/kidney-extended.png`